 As well as the support we provide, these national organisations and charities also support people who have chosen to adopt.

 - Adoption UK

 - British Association for Adoption and Fostering (BAAF)

 - Independent Review Mechanism(an independent body to review decisions about approving adopters)

 Did you know that adoptive parents are entitled to paid adoption leave?

 Many adopters are entitled to adoption leave and pay when their child is placed with them.
 The law is changing to make this entitlement more similar to maternity and paternity leave pay and it will include the right to take time off when you’re meeting your child, before they move in with you.
-You’ll find more about adoption pay/leave here.
+You’ll find more about adoption pay/leave on the Gov.UK website.

 Support for adopted children in schools

 Did you know that schools are asked to give all children adopted from care priority access to schools, which means that your child should be able to attend whichever school you think best meets their needs?
-Read more about it in our document about school admissions of adopted children
+Read more about it in the Department for Education's school admissions code 2014.

 Adopted children will also attract the Pupil Premium – an additional £1,900 for state-funded schools to help meet their needs.
 You’ll need to let the school know that your child is adopted so that the school can claim the pupil premium.